Skip to content

 Mission Contribution

 This field keeps commanders inside the law while protecting due process, supporting Airmen and families, and handling the legal framework around military operations.
-Few officer jobs touch both daily people problems and strategic command decisions the way JAG does.
+Few officer jobs simultaneously touch daily personnel problems, criminal prosecution, international law, and strategic command advice the way JAG does.
+An SJA who briefs a wing commander on the law of armed conflict in advance of an air strike is doing something fundamentally different from a civilian attorney billing hours on a contract dispute, and that distinction defines the appeal of military legal practice for many who choose it.

 Career Breadth